Inside former Home and Away star's fall from grace

 The court heard he began using methamphetamine when he was on the soap opera as a 15-year-old, after first smoking cannabis the year before.

-"The impulsivity of his conduct … there was no real planning, he would have had a significantly limited state of mind from his addiction issues," he told the court.
+"The impulsivity of his conduct … there was no real planning, he would have had a significantly limited state of mind from his addiction issues," Rowe told the court.

 The court heard Dean suffered from PTSD as a result of abuse throughout his schooling, significant pressures from being a child actor and having an "unusual experience as a child".